wepsim/wepsim/README.md

    + From the general toolbar, please use the left-upper slider to change the CPU/CU size:
      ![screen:configuration](https://raw.githubusercontent.com/acaldero/wepsim/master/help/simulator/simulator013.jpg)

-+ WepSIM also has a 'state management':
+### WepSIM and its 'state management'

++ The values of every visible hardware element is the state in a clock cycle.
+WepSIM has also a 'state management' dialog where users can see the current state, and check the differences between two states:
    + From the execution toolbar, clicking over the 'state' button to show the state manager:
      ![screen:configuration](https://raw.githubusercontent.com/acaldero/wepsim/master/help/welcome/states_usage.gif)